Python Classes

 self.pay = pay

-# creating instances
+# Creating instances

-emp2 = Employee("Brigitte", "Klark","2000")
+emp2 = Employee("Brigitte", "Klark", 2000)

 class Employee:

-# Example class variable
+raise_amount = 1.04 # class variable

 def __init__(self, first, last, pay):